lleiding/gemm/odd.md

 This model is designed to simulate several patterns across genetic, individual, population and (meta-)community levels.

-# 2. Entities, state variable and scales
+# 2. Entities, state variables and scales

+- global constant base rates for MTE
 Individuals (plants or animals) are the basic entity in the model.
 Each individual carries a diploid set of chromosomes, which in turn are comprised of genes.
 Some of the genes code for on ore more traits (pleiotropy), while a trait can be dependent on more than one gene (polygene).